mkgold/approachingdh/approachingdh-syllabus.md

 * Klein
 * Clement
 * McMillan Cottom
+* Bode, Katherine 2017, "The Equivalence of "Close" and "Distant" Reading; or, Toward a New Object for Data-Rich Literary History." _Modern Language Quarterly_, vol. 78, no. 1, pp. 77-106.
 * **ASSIGNMENT: use a tool to topic-model a text or set of texts**

 **3/6 -- Exploration -- speculative/deformative reading**